 Summary

 The right question isn't "how much does BuzzPost cost me?" but "how much does not using BuzzPost cost me?"
-Measured in burned time, banned accounts, and posts that never went live during peak season — DIY is frequently the most expensive choice.
+Measured in burned time, banned accounts, and posts that never went live during peak season — DIY is almost always the most expensive choice.
 2,988 ₪ per year is less than one average commission.
-You get back your time, your peace of mind, and the ability to focus on what you're truly good at — closing real estate deals.
+With BuzzPost you get back your time, your peace of mind, and the ability to focus on what you're truly good at — closing real estate deals.
+The choice is clear.

 Want to test?
 Pricing plans start at 249 ₪/month with trial.
 Full feature list is on the site, and the main guide compares every tool in the Israeli market.